COVID-19: Delhi Health Minister says rise in cases due to international flights coming in | Health

 The minister asserted that Delhi is fully prepared to deal with the Covid-19 situation.

-''Many of the cases are of international travelers and those who have to travel to other places.
+''Many of the Omicron cases are of international travellers and those who have to travel to other places.
 If they test positive here, they are isolated.

 ''Till now, what we have seen is that patients are not requiring oxygen for treatment and are getting cured easily,'' he said.

+Jain stated that if the number of coronavirus cases increases, the Delhi government may impose additional restrictions.

+''The situation is being closely monitored by the Health Department.
+If required, the Delhi government is prepared to take all necessary steps.
+All public health crisis experts are in contact with the Delhi government and are cooperating with the government in all aspects of the situation,'' he said.

-In wake of the rise in cases, Delhi Chief Minister Arvind Kejriwal on Tuesday declared a ''yellow alert'' under which schools, colleges, cinemas and gyms will remain closed.
+In the wake of the rise in cases, Delhi Chief Minister Arvind Kejriwal on Tuesday declared a 'yellow alert' under which schools, colleges, cinemas and gyms will remain closed.

 Shops dealing in non-essential items will open on an odd-even basis, and metro trains and buses will run with 50 percent of seating capacity in the city.